-Many of the childlike qualities that other types grow out of, remain strong throughout the life of the ENFP.
-They often preserve some of those unique and special traits, which is part of what makes them such kind and passionate people well into adulthood.
+Many of the childlike qualities that other types grow out of remain strong throughout the life of the ENFP.
+They often preserve some of those unique and special traits, which makes them such kind and passionate people well into adulthood.
 While they might maintain these traits, there are other things that can set them apart from other children.
 Here is everything you should know about the ENFP child.

 They Are Very Playful

 While most children are playful, the ENFP takes this to an entirely different level.
-As children they rich imaginations are often very prominent, they might even be artistic from a young age.
+As children, their rich imaginations are often very prominent.
+They might even be artistic from a young age.
 They enjoy exploration of all kinds and are constantly asking questions.
 They have a natural enthusiasm for life and learning, which makes the ENFP child eager to soak up everything.
-As a parent of the ENFP child it is important to nurture this part of them, and to welcome their ever-growing curiosity.
-Don’t make the ENFP child feel weird for being so unique in their way of thinking, instead encourage this unique and wonderful side of them.
+As a parent of the ENFP child, it is important to nurture this part of them and to welcome their ever-growing curiosity.
+Don’t make the ENFP child feel weird for being so unique in their way of thinking.
+Instead, encourage this unique and wonderful side of them.

-The ENFP child can also seem a bit chaotic at times, and might even become incorrectly diagnosed with ADHD/ADD.
-Sometimes their active inner minds simply take the ENFP down different paths rather quickly, and just because other people cannot follow it does not mean there is something wrong with them.
-Many ENFP children simply cannot seem to stand still because they have so much going on inside of their minds that it is nearly impossible for them to contain it.
-They also can struggle when it comes to paying attention, especially if they feel like the things they are being taught in school are simply not exciting or challenging enough for them.
+The ENFP child can also seem a bit chaotic at times and might even become incorrectly diagnosed with ADHD/ADD.
+Sometimes their active inner minds take the ENFP down different paths rather quickly, and just because other people cannot follow it does not mean there is something wrong with them.
+Many ENFP children cannot stand still because they have so much going on inside their minds that it is nearly impossible for them to contain it.
+They also can struggle when it comes to paying attention, especially if they feel like the things they are being taught in school are not exciting or challenging enough for them.

-These qualities often make the ENFP seem scattered, when in truth they have so much going on inside of them.
-They are passionate and often intelligent even as children, and they become bored easily because of this.
-These traits can be easily misunderstood, and adults will often try to calm or contain the ENFP child.
-This can make them feel like they have done something wrong simply by being themselves, and is certainly a struggle for them.
+These qualities often make the ENFP seem scattered when they have so much going on inside of them.
+They are passionate and often intelligent, even as children, and they become bored quickly because of this.
+These traits can be easily misunderstood, and adults often try to calm or contain the ENFP child.
+This can make them feel like they have done something wrong simply by being themselves, which is a struggle for them.

 They Sometimes Struggle With Rules

-The ENFP child can often have a hard time with rules, especially ones that keep them contained.
-They are passionate children, with a strong sense of adventure, which keeps them constantly wanting to explore something new.
-They are naturally very curious and when people try to contain this, it leaves them feeling anxious and unhappy.
-The ENFP child can struggle when it comes to following certain rules, especially ones that just don’t make sense to them.
-They don’t intend to be honorary or disrespectful, they simply find themselves distracted so easily.
+The ENFP child can often struggle with rules, especially those that keep them contained.
+They are passionate children with a strong sense of adventure, which keeps them constantly wanting to explore something new.
+They are naturally very curious, and when people try to contain this, it leaves them feeling anxious and unhappy.
+The ENFP child can struggle to follow certain rules, especially ones that just don’t make sense to them.
+They don’t intend to be honorary or disrespectful.
+They simply find themselves distracted so easily.
 They often know what they are told to do, but sometimes their excitement cannot be contained within themselves.
-As adults it is difficult for the ENFP to follow some rules, so as children it is even harder.
-They haven’t quite learned that sort of control yet, and often times this gets them into trouble when they are younger.
+As adults, it is difficult for the ENFP to follow some rules, so as children, it is even harder.
+They haven’t quite learned that sort of control yet, which often gets them into trouble when they are younger.

 They Have Their Own Set of Morals

-Even from a young age the ENFP is working through and developing a very personal set of morals.
-These morals can make it challenging for them to really understand how others can behave certain ways.
+Even from a young age, the ENFP is working through and developing a very personal set of morals.
+These morals can make it challenging for them to really understand how others can behave in certain ways.
 It can also make the ENFP child a bit headstrong, especially if they feel like their parents are lying to them.
-They don’t like feeling as though people are being dishonest around them, since to them this is truly wrong.
-ENFP children strive to be good to others, but as children they often make mistakes.
-When they do things that feel wrong the ENFP child often feels terrible about this.
+They don’t like feeling as though people are being dishonest around them since this is truly wrong to them.
+ENFP children strive to be good to others, but as children, they often make mistakes.
+When they do things that feel wrong, the ENFP child often feels terrible about this.

 They Are Both Independent and Outgoing

-The ENFP child can be a bit confusing for their parents at times, especially since they go from wanting to be included, to needing their own space.
+The ENFP child can sometimes be a bit confusing for their parents, especially since they go from wanting to be included to needing their own space.
 They love being around their family and friends and enjoy connecting with them.
-The ENFP child can be rather sweet and affectionate towards their parents, wanting to spend time with them whenever they can.
-While they have this sense of warmth and fun, the ENFP child can also be rather independent at times.
-They might try to do things themselves even when they aren’t supposed to, simply because they want to feel capable.
-They often want to feel like adults even at a young age, and dislike being held back.
+The ENFP child can be rather sweet and affectionate towards their parents, wanting to spend time with them whenever possible.
+While they have this sense of warmth and fun, the ENFP child can also be independent at times.
+They might try to do things themselves, even when they aren’t supposed to, simply because they want to feel capable.
+They often want to feel like adults, even at a young age, and dislike being held back.

-The ENFP child also need time to themselves to just explore their own thoughts and interests.
-This is something that often surprises their parents, since they are social and outgoing even as children.
-The ENFP child is often internal when it comes to processing their feelings, and enjoys having some time to themselves in order to navigate things and experience their own inner worlds.
+The ENFP child also needs time to themselves to just explore their own thoughts and interests.
+This often surprises their parents since they are social and outgoing even as children.
+The ENFP child is often internal when it comes to processing their feelings and enjoys having time to themselves to navigate things and experience their own inner worlds.

-ENFPs children often struggle with feeling different, and sometimes misunderstood by adults.
-They do want to be good and want to feel like their parents are proud of them.
-At the same time they follow their own hearts and have a hard time abiding by the rules of others.
-This can make it challenging for them as children, since their active inner minds can definitely be hard for others to truly understand.
-The ENFP child just wants to feel loved and accepted for who they are, without feeling judgement or restraint.
+ENFPs children often struggle with feeling different and are sometimes misunderstood by adults.
+They want to be good and feel like their parents are proud of them.
+At the same time, they follow their own hearts and have a hard time abiding by the rules of others.
+This can make it challenging for them as children since their active inner minds can definitely be hard for others to truly understand.
+The ENFP child just wants to feel loved and accepted for who they are, without feeling judgment or restraint.

-Having to concentrate on one thing can definitely be a challenge for the ENFP child, which can make school both boring and frustrating for them.
+Concentrating on one thing can be a challenge for the ENFP child, which can make school both boring and frustrating for them.
 While they often understand the material very easily, having to focus on what they are instructed to do can be a challenge.
-They don’t like having to sit down and do their school work, when there are so many more interesting things that occupy their thoughts.
+They don’t like having to sit down and do their schoolwork when there are so many more interesting things that occupy their thoughts.
 They might enjoy learning, but they want to do this in their own way and become bored by just one subject.
-This can make the ENFP child appear bad in school, when most of the time they are actually rather intelligent and free-thinkers.
+This can make the ENFP child appear bad in school when most of the time, they are actually rather intelligent and free-thinkers.

 Struggles for the Parent of the ENFP Child

-The ENFP child’s enthusiasm and excitement can be a challenge for their parents, especially since they have a hard time staying still.
-They are eager to explore new things and enjoy constantly letting their imaginations run wild.
+The ENFP child’s enthusiasm and excitement can be a challenge for their parents, especially since they have difficulty staying still.
+They are eager to explore new things and enjoy letting their imaginations run wild.
 While this makes them creative and inspirational individuals, it also makes it difficult for their parents to contain them.
 It also can be challenging to get the ENFP child to finish their schoolwork most of the time.
-It is important for the parents of the ENFP child to learn to encourage their children, rather than stifle them.
+The parents of the ENFP child need to learn to encourage their children rather than stifle them.
 Trying to contain their creativity and sense of wonder is going to be truly painful for the child.
-They are sensitive even from a young age, their big hearts can be hurt rather easily.
-It is important for their parents to be supportive of who they are, and to not attempt to control or change these qualities.
+They are sensitive even from a young age.
+Their big hearts can be hurt rather easily.
+Their parents need to be supportive of who they are and to not attempt to control or change these qualities.

-The best thing is to try and encourage the ENFP child with warmth and patience, and to help them get things done without feeling like they are doing something wrong.
-The best thing is to help them become excited about the things they must finish, and show them that once it’s done they have free time to enjoy themselves.
-It is also important to support their creative minds and their sometimes rambling thoughts, and to show them that you truly love this part of them.
+The best thing is to try and encourage the ENFP child with warmth and patience and to help them get things done without feeling like they are doing something wrong.
+The best thing is to help them become excited about the things they must finish and show them that they have free time to enjoy themselves once it’s done.
+It is also important to support their creative minds and sometimes rambling thoughts and show them that you truly love this part of them.
 The ENFPs are the creative and sensitive souls of this world, and those qualities must be nurtured from a young age.